Winston-Salem Police Searching for Shooting Suspect

-WINSTON-SALEM, N.C. -- Police say a BP Gas Station employee was shot during a morning robbery.
+WINSTON-SALEM, N.C. -- Police say a BP Gas Station employee was shot Wednesday morning.

 Gas station employees say the suspect entered the store and caused a disturbance with Mr. Athar and another employee.
 Mr. Athar followed the suspect outside of the store.
 Once in the parking lot, the suspect took out a black handgun and shot Mr. Athar.
 The suspect drove off on North Martin Luther King Drive.